 Mode: A single "electromagnetic field pattern" (think of a ray of light) that travels in fiber.

-Multimode Fiber: has a larger core (almost always 50 or 62.5 microns - a micron is one one millionth of a meter) and is used with laser or LED sources at wavelengths of 850 and 1300 nm for short distance, lower speed data networks like LANs.
+Multimode fiber: has a larger core (almost always 50 or 62.5 microns - a micron is one one millionth of a meter) and is used with laser or LED sources at wavelengths of 850 and 1300 nm for short distance, lower speed data networks like LANs.
+Step index fiber has a simple glass core and light travels in straight modes causing dispersion.

 Fiber ID: Fibers are identified by their core and cladding diameters expressed in microns (one millionth of a meter), e.g. 50/125 micron multimode fiber.
 Most multimode and singlemode fibers have an outside diameter of 125 microns - about 0.005 - 5 thousandths of an inch - just slightly larger than a human hair.
 International standards also have names for fibers that call out detailed specifications that include bandwidth capability or other special characteristics.
 Multimode fiber standards.
 Singlemode fiber standards.

 Plastic optical fiber (POF): is a large core (usually 1mm) multimode fiber that can be used for short, low speed networks.
-POF is used in consumer HiFi and as part of a standard for car communication systems called MOST (go to http://www.mostcooperation.com/) More on POF.
+POF is used in consumer HiFi and as part of a standard for car communication systems called MOST More on POF.
+HCS/PCS are plastic-clad silica (glass) fibers used for special applications.

 For more on optical fiber, go here.